Suhel Seth: Controversies

-In 2011, tobacco major ITC filed two separate suits against Suhel, claiming his tweets and newspaper articles against its chairman, YC Deveshawar, as defamatory.
+In 2011, tobacco major ITC filed two separate suits against Suhel, claiming his tweets and newspaper articles against its chairman, Y. C. Deveshawar, as defamatory.
 ITC officials alleged that Seth had been making such comments since 2007, when the company terminated its contract with his firm, Equus.
 Suhel responded through a tweet claiming that his account was constantly hacked into and that he was taking steps.

 In 2014, during a panel discussion on sports conducted as part of the Times Literature Festival in Mumbai, Seth failed to recognise Viren Rasquinha, the former captain of India's national field hockey team, and questioned the latter's involvement in the event.
 Seth was subsequently forced to apologise after a public outcry.

-In 2018, Seth was accused of sexual harassment by over 20 women that included model Diandra Soares, filmmaker Natashja Rathore, and writer Ira Trivedi, in a social media backlash referred to as India's Me Too movement.
+In 2018, Seth was accused of sexual harassment by over 20 women that included model Diandra Soares, filmmaker Natashja Rathore, and writer Ira Trivedi, in a social media backlash referred to as India's MeToo movement.
 This led to Tata Sons, the holding company of the Tata Group, terminating Seth as its brand consultant.

 This followed beverage maker Coca-Cola's public release that its long-standing association with Seth and his company, Counselage, stands dissolved.
 "He is not a consultant for the board or company presently", the statement said, adding that it took this step in the wake of ongoing allegations against Suhel in the #MeToo movement.

 Post Coca-Cola, Adani Group too reportedly terminated Suhel's contract as branding consultant.
 The group stated the contract that had ended in September 2018 shall not be renewed.
 "Mr Suhel Seth was consulted for a short-term project which expired in September 2018.
 He is no longer associated with the Adani Group.", it said on Twitter.
 Two other Indian conglomerates, Mahindra Group and JSW Group, followed suit claiming not to be associated with Seth on any project.